pmagwene/bio-data-analysis/README.md

     - data and metadata
     - special data types: date, time, geolocation, etc.
     - special values: null, NaN
+    - how to deal with outliers? when is imputation appropriate?

-* Working with tabular data -- awk, sort, join
+* Working with tabular data at the command line -- awk, sort, join
     - example biological application: working with GFF annotation data

 * Shell scripting -- bash